 There are also a range of radio stations and Napster also offers a 'New & Good' playlist for new releases so you'll be able to find them easily.
 Another good feature is the ability to import your previously built playlists into Napster for those that are looking to switch streaming services.
 Like Spotify and other, Napster offers a bit rate that tops out at 320kbit/s.

 Price: Napster can be trialled for a free 30 days like many of its competitors.
 After that point you can opt for the online only Napster Unlimited for £5 a month or the app-compatible Napster Unlimited plus Mobile for £9.99 a month.

 Devices: The online only version works on Mac and PC.
 The app is available on up to three phones, your home entertainment system and your computer.
 The app works on iOS, Android and Windows Phone.

-Conclusion: Despite being the first of its kind to make it big Napster offers the same as everyone else at this stage.
-It's pretty well spread about Europe but has no killer function that makes it special over Spotify, for example, other than its name.
+Conclusion: Despite being the first of its kind to make it big, Napster offers more or less the same as everyone else at this stage.
+It's well spread across Europe but has no killer function that makes it special over Spotify, other than the transfer of playlists from other services.

-At the moment there is no option to expand your personal collection above the 50,000 mark.
-Google+ is built in so you can share your music choices with others and see what your friends are listening to for recommendations.
+At the moment there is no option to expand your personal collection above the 50,000 mark but Google+ is built in so you can share your music choices with others and see what your friends are listening to for recommendations.

-Price: As usual you get a 30-day free trail.
+Price: As usual you get a 30-day free trial.
 After that point you can continue to use the online locker for your 50,000 tracks for free.
-For the full streaming of 30 million other songs, the personalised recommendations and radio you'll need to pay £10 a month.
+For the full streaming of 35 million other songs and the other features, you'll need to pay £9.99 a month.